-- ✓ Candidates may create social media groups or channels, such as Facebook groups or Whatsapp groups.
-However candidates are not permitted to use for the purpose of campaigning any social media group created for any purpose other than the current election. - Any social media message is governed by the same rules as an email.
-Unsolicited messages and excessive sending of invitations are not permitted and will be considered spamming by the Returning Officer and Deputy Returning Officers. - ▲ Any candidate using Twitter must enter their Twitter handle at imperialcollegeunion.org/vote when entering their manifesto. - ▲ All tweets by candidates and their campaign team must include the hashtag #voteicu. - ✓ Posters may not be placed on walls.
-They can only be placed on existing posterboards, such as those on the Sherfield Walkway, Union Building stairwell, or at Charing Cross
+- Candidates may create social media groups or channels, such as Facebook groups or Whatsapp groups.
+However, candidates are not permitted to use for the purpose of campaigning any social media group created for any purpose other than the current election. - All social media messages are governed by the same rules as email.
+Unsolicited messages and excessive sending of invitations are not permitted and will be considered spamming by the Returning Officer and Deputy Returning Officers. - Any candidate using Twitter must enter their Twitter handle at imperialcollegeunion.org/vote when entering their manifesto. - All social media posts by candidates and their campaign team must include the hashtag #icuElections. - Posters should not be put up on any campus.